Sylvester Stallone was rejected 1,500 times when he selling the movie script with himself as “Rocky”

 Objection: “How long has your company been in business?”

-Quick Tip: Be as transparent as possible since credibility is critical to moving your prospects to action.
+Quick Tip: Be as transparent as possible.
+Credibility is critical to moving your prospects to action

 - Show testimonials, printed recognition, awards in the form of articles or press releases

 - Give them the reason why you’re offering them the product – people will feel more comfortable

 - Include your picture – seeing a face with your name helps people trust you more

 “Leave us alone”

 Don’t annoy them by replying to them.
 It will make the situation worse.
 Give it a time frame of 6-9 months and reach them back with a fresh approach!